tangshuang/.hello-type/README.md

 **strict**

 Whether use strict mode, default mode is false.
-If you use strict mode, object properties which not in type defined will be treated as not matching.
+If you use strict mode, object properties which not in type defined will be treated as not matching, array length should match.

 ```js
 const MyType = new Type({